Thayjes/Traffic-Sign-Classifier/writeup_template.md

 ![alt text][augmented]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is the following :
+The distribution of samples in each class is much more evenly distributed.
+We can see compared to before, the augmented set has many more samples for those classes which were undersampled before.
+![alt text][train2]

+![alt text][valid2]

+* The size of augmented training set is ??
+* The size of the augmented validation set is ??

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.